noahtigner/validate-env-vars/README.md

 # Schema Recipes

-Since environment variables are always read as strings, you'll need to validate and transform them appropriately.
+Since environment variables are always read as strings, you'll need to validate them appropriately.
 Here are some common patterns:

 ```javascript
 const envNonEmptyString = () =>